 In this subteam, we focus on ensuring that humans and robots can interact safely by simultaneously developing novel sensing hardware and motion control frameworks.
 The hardware component of this project has led to the development of modular sensor units that can be positioned anywhere on the surface of a robot manipulator to gather information about the robot’s immediate surroundings.
 Using the information provided by our sensor units, we have developed a control framework that allows robot manipulators to anticipate, detect, and react to external contact that could otherwise be harmful.
 [Read More]

-Point of Contact: Joewie J. Koh, Anuj Pasricha, Stéphane Aroca-Ouellette, Gilberto Briscoe-Martinez
+Point of Contact: Joewie J. Koh, Anuj Pasricha, Stéphane Aroca-Ouellette, Gilberto Briscoe-Martinez, Ava Abderezaei, Srikrishna Bangalore Raghu, Chi-Hui Lin

-Point of Contact: Kaleb Bishop, Clare Lorhmann, Yi-Shiuan Tung, Stéphane Aroca-Ouellette
+Point of Contact: Kaleb Bishop, Clare Lohrmann, Yi-Shiuan Tung, Stéphane Aroca-Ouellette